- Rational Approaches to Healing

 A. Pain – This is a no-brainer.
 Who sleeps well while in pain?
 You must understand that the pain is a signal of an imbalance and it is not a Tylenol deficiency.
 The general etiologies of the causes of pain and general remedies are in that document.
 Some specific causes of joint and muscle pain and related remedies are in that document.
 This is not a sleep problem; it is an inflammation problem.

 B. Restlessness – This means tossing and turning, as the body feels like it needs to move/stretch to get comfortable, and in a few minutes, we need to move/stretch again.
+For some there is voluntary moving the leg to make it feel better, and for others there are involuntary spasms of the leg.
 Restless leg syndrome falls into this category.
-(Clarification: Voluntary moving the leg to make it feel better is restless leg.
-Involuntary spasms are NOT restless leg.)
-The most common cause of this is circulation problems and if those kinds of remedies don’t completely resolve the situation, look into possible kidney imbalances (often it involves circulation though the kidneys so circulation should be addressed first).
-This is less often a sign of a kidney problem but the urinary document has many other indicators that the urinary system is imbalanced (along with basic remedies) so you can see if you fit the ‘kidney’ profile.
-There are elecro-medicine devices that are helpful here to improve circulation.
+The most common cause of the voluntary movement is poor circulation (Regular use of a vibration massage pad helps with circulation issues from inactivity in convalescence.
+There are elecro-medicine devices that are helpful here to improve circulation.)
+If the circulation remedies don’t completely resolve the situation, look into possible kidney imbalances (often it involves circulation though the kidneys so circulation should be addressed first).
+Feeling a need to stretch and then stretch and then stretch some more whilst lying in bed signals kidney/bladder issues.
+This is from acid buildup.
+The the urinary document has many other indicators that the urinary system is imbalanced (along with basic remedies) so you can see if you fit the ‘kidney’ profile.
+Finally, jerky movements are indicators of nerve inflammation.
+This can arise from long term acid buildup.
+These people may find themselves more susceptible to viral issues.

 C. Cannot fall asleep – just remain plain awake – no tossing and turning, no busy thoughts, just awake, with maybe a sense of being a little ‘wired’.
 This can be a sign of an autonomic nervous system imbalance, or the liver not pulling certain irritants out of the blood.
 So I would do CA ATC (#826-3) 2-3b since calcium is sedative and this is an herbal calcium.
 Or take T/R Valerian(#721-1) 1D, 1b (my personal favorite).
 Valerian is indicated when people feel irritable or edgy during the day or their foot or knee goes into continuous motion while the rest of their body is still.